Rez Cortez

 Res Septimo Cortez (born January 4, 1956), better known as Rez Cortez, is a Filipino film and television actor and assistant director.

 Acting career

 Cortez's film career began in 1974, when he was introduced in Daigdig ng Sindak at Lagim.

 He is also known for being an action star in many action films with his intensive and antagonistic roles and also in TV series.

-He is become an assistant director of the movie Kapag Lumaban ang Api in 1987.
+He became an assistant director of the film Kapag Lumaban ang Api in 1987.

 He became the president of the Mowelfund (Movie Workers Foundation, Inc.) after Boots Anson-Roa retired on April 1, 2020.
 He was a former president of the Actors’ Guild of the Philippines and was replaced by Imelda Papin in 2017.

+Politics

+In 1986, Cortez campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

-Cortez also ran as a Representative of Camarines Sur in 2013 but did not win the seat.
+Cortez also ran as a representative of Camarines Sur in 2013 but did not win the seat.

+Personal life

+On August 31, 2021, Cortez's daughter Cai posted on Instagram that he will undergo surgery for a suspected liver cancer.
+On September 17, 2021, his daughter announced that he is cancer-free after a successful surgery.